How to Write an Invoice for Freelance Work

 Protect yourself with a late payment fee

 If you’re not comfortable with the idea of charging a late payment fee, that’s okay!
 You don’t have to do it when you are just starting out.
-However, if you do decide to take this approach, make sure that your fee is reasonable and well-communicated.
+However, if you do decide to take this approach, make sure that your late fees are reasonable and well-communicated.
 You want your clients to feel satisfied when they’re paying their invoices so that they’ll send your invoice next time around without any hesitation.

 Here are some general guidelines as a reference: